complight/complight.github.io/docs/index.md

 We host our toolkit as [Odak](https://github.com/kunguz/odak) in GitHub.
 We translate our scientific output to actual [lecture modules](../teaching), and we create [useful documentation](../documentation) for our research and development.

-To read more about our recent activities, please visit our [recent news timeline](../timeline).
+To read more about our recent activities, please visit our [recent timeline](../timeline).

 !!!
 Info
     Computational light laboratory is located at `169 Euston Road, London NW1 2AE, United Kingdom`.